-Motorola, T-Mobile explain their use of Carrier IQ softwareAlex Wagner - Deputy Managing Editor, News Desk
+Motorola, T-Mobile explain their use of Carrier IQ softwareAlex Wagner - Editorial Director of News and Content

 Last week we saw several companies respond to Senator Al Franken's inquiries about their use of Carrier IQ, and today we can add two more to the list: Motorola and T-Mobile.
 First up, Motorola reported that it installs Carrier IQ's software on four of its products — the Admiral, Atrix 2, Bravo and Titanium — and that at the end of the third quarter, around 145,000 of those Carrier IQ-packing handsets had been sold to carriers.
 However, a Motorola executive added that the company has no tools to track how many of those devices are in use or how they might be collecting information.